avinaxhroy/Vanderwaals/CONTRIBUTING.md

 # Contributing to Vanderwaals

 Thank you for your interest in contributing to Vanderwaals!
+We welcome contributions from the community to help make this app better.
+Together, we can build something amazing while maintaining transparency and trust.

 This document provides guidelines and instructions for contributing.

 ## Code of Conduct